samualtnorman/hackmud-environment/README.md

 ## Features
 ### Minification
-This is the main feature of this project and works with JavaScript or TypeScript, by simply running an npm script, every time you save a file, it is automatically minified and written into the hackmud scripts directory.
+This is the main feature of this project and works with JavaScript or TypeScript.
+All scripts are automatically minified before being written into the hackmud folder.
 This means you can focus less on getting your character count down, and more on writing understandable scripts.

 ### Autocompletes
 As a side effect of having written up the type defintions for every trust script, your editor should be able to autocomplete as you write, even in JavaScript files.